tsousa/cart66-cloud-wp/readme.txt

 = Where can I find CloudSwipe documentation? =

-You will find detailed instructions in our [CloudSwipe documentation](http://cloudswipe.com/documentation).
-You may also be interested in seeing our [tips and tricks for CloudSwipe e-commerce](http://cloudswipe.com/tips-and-tricks) as well as [our blog](http://cloudswipe.com/blog).
+You will find detailed instructions in our [CloudSwipe documentation](http://docs.cloudswipe.com).
+You may also be interested in seeing our [tips and tricks for CloudSwipe e-commerce](http://docs.cloudswipe.com/topics/tips-and-tricks/) as well as [our blog](http://blog.cloudswipe.com).

 = Where can I get cool ideas on how to use CloudSwipe? =

-Checkout our [tips and tricks](http://cloudswipe.com/tips-and-tricks) section of our website for interesting ideas like how to add e-commerce to your email newsletters and your social media.
+Checkout our [tips and tricks](http://docs.cloudswipe.com/topics/tips-and-tricks/) section of our website for interesting ideas like how to add e-commerce to your email newsletters and your social media.

 = What is PageSlurp? =

 PageSlurp is the technology that we invented to provide a secure and PCI compliant way for us to run your WordPress them on our secure servers so that all your secure pages look just like the rest of your website.
-For more details on PageSlurp, see [How it works](http://cloudswipe.com/how-it-works/)
+For more details on PageSlurp, see [How it works](https://cloudswipe.com/tour)

 = What is PCI compliance? =

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using CloudSwipe for your e-commerce, then your website is PCI compliant.
 If you are not using CloudSwipe then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
-For more information about PCI compliance, see [What you need to know about PCI compliance](http://cloudswipe.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").
+For more information about PCI compliance, see [What you need to know about PCI compliance](http://blog.cloudswipe.com/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 1.0.5 - 12/30/2012 =

+- Sending location data when creating carts.
+When viewing live carts in your CloudSwipe account you can now see where your customers are located in the world.

-= 1.0.4 - 12/04/2012
+= 1.0.4 - 12/04/2012 =

 - Fixing PHP warnings on CloudSwipe settings page caused by failure to retrieve alternate page templates

-= 1.0.3 - 11/30/2012
+= 1.0.3 - 11/30/2012 =

 - Adding the ability to add products to the cart via AJAX
 - Adding setting for turning debug logging on and off
 - Fixing error message about ssl certificate validation failing on some servers

-= 1.0.2 - 11/27/2012
+= 1.0.2 - 11/27/2012 =

 - Fixing problem where ssl verification would fail on some servers preventing successful api communication

-= 1.0.1 - 11/26/2012
+= 1.0.1 - 11/26/2012 =

 - Updating CloudSwipe API URLs to use SSL